A Guide to Beverley, East Yorkshire

 Beverley Literature Festival also takes place in October and gives visitors the opportunity to talk to great writers about their work, enjoy performances or take part in innovative writing workshops and reading groups.
 The festival year at Beverley finishes with Beverley Festival of Christmas.
 Here you'll find a Victorian Christmas Market with over 80 stalls, Santa on his sleigh and live reindeer.
 There is a full programme of street entertainment, a Victorian fair with children’s rides and a Chistmas Tree festival at Beverley Minster.

 In addition to the larger festivals, there are also smaller gatherings in the town like the real ale festivals and various other smaller cultural events.
 With so much going on throughout the year, Beverley is one of the top festival towns in the UK.

-Within walking distance from the centre of Beverley is Flemingate. one of East Yorkshire's largest shopping destinations.
+Within walking distance from the centre of Beverley is Flemingate, one of this East Yorkshire town's largest shopping destinations.
 Flemingate adds big name stores to the already impressive range of smaller independent stores that sit on Beverley's main pedestrianised shopping streets.
 Stores situated on Flemingate include Debenhams, River Island, H&M, Outift and Wilko.
 There are many places to eat here too including Patisserie Valerie, the Gourmet Burger Company, Riva Lounge, Starbucks amd Costa Coffee.

 Flemingate also has its own cinema (the Parkway Cinema) and 500-space multi-storey car park.
 For those wanting to extend their stay, Beverley's Premier Inn is just around the corner.